KodchakornL/FINANCIAL-ANALYTIC/Credit scoring/README.md

 ### Objective
 The purpose of this project is helping the troubled lenders with this problem by creating a model that can help them make their decision.
 Build a machine learning model to predict if an applicant is 'good' or 'bad' client, different from other tasks, the definition of 'good' or 'bad' is not given.
-You should use some techique, such as vintage analysis to construct you label.
+You should use some techique, such as vintage analysis to construct your label.
 Also, unbalance data problem is a big problem in this task.

 ### Project Description
 For most financial institutions, such as banks and multi-finance companies, their main source of income is coming from their lending activities.
 By engaging in this activity, it means that lenders are exposed to the potential risk, where debtors stop repaying their loans, causing losses to the lenders.
 To mitigate this loss, lenders are expected to appropriately choose who are qualified for a loan, at what rate, and at what amount.